 Cleavage / conflict management

-The political leadership does not promote the participation of civil society in policymaking.
-By law, the government is obliged to consult all parties affected by proposed legislation.
-Online consultations with ministries have been introduced, as has the opportunity to follow a bill through the lawmaking process online.
-In practice, consultations with trade unions and employers’ associations, or committee hearings with experts rarely take place.
+By law, the government is required to consult all parties affected by proposed legislation.
+Online consultations with ministries have been introduced, as has the option to follow a bill through the lawmaking process online.

 Public consultation

-Since Russia’s full-scale invasion of Ukraine in 2022, the IPN has renewed its efforts to tear down monuments and other symbols of the Soviet army across Poland.
-Before summer, 20 monuments had been dismantled, with another 40 in the running.
+Since Russia’s full-scale invasion of Ukraine in 2022, the IPN has renewed its efforts to dismantle monuments and other symbols of the Soviet army across Poland.
 While there are bilateral treaties that require Poland to maintain war cemeteries and graves, the public monuments have always been contested.
+The IPN – now backed by the Tusk government – has called on Ukraine to exhume Polish victims of the Volhynia massacres, in which about 100,000 Poles were killed by Ukrainian nationalists during World War II.
+After negotiations between the ministries of culture, a decision was reached to start this process in January 2025.

 Reconciliation